Fanthoni/comp3981_group1_abalone/README.md

 5. Input the file name
 6. The corresponding *Test<#>.move* and *Test<#>.board* file will be generated under the *testOutput* folder

+### Last Notes/bugs about current version of program
+    - Letting the timer hit '0' will currently kill the game
+    - Only support Player vs AI, or AI vs Player
+    - Reset button doesn't work well with timer; highly recommend resetting program if wanting to play a new game if wanting to play game with timer functionality

 ### Authors
 1. Jason Banh